Been here? Rate It!

-I’ve been to Nice Martin on two separate occasions and both times I was not disappointed.
+I’ve been to Nice Martin on two separate occasions and both times I wasn't disappointed.
 The first time we sat outside on a nice summer evening and the second time we decided to have our dinner inside as it was a bit on the windy side.

 The wait staff are courteous and helpful.
 The vibe is laid back and comfy and you don’t even realize how quickly time passes.
 You don’t feel rushed which is nice since many restaurants are quick to bring you the check as soon as they take away your plates.